Blake's Mystery

 December 2010

-Desperate for action, the family once again pushes the LA County Sheriff’s Department (Missing Persons Unit, Homicide Bureau) to officially reopen the case.
-They provide Blake’s dental X-rays and photographs, but law enforcement still drags its feet.
+Desperate for action, the family once again pushes the LA County Sheriff's Department to officially reopen the case.
+They provide Blake's dental X-rays and photographs, but law enforcement still drags its feet.

 March 2011